 The Farm at Walnut Creek Fall Festival

 The Farm at Walnut Creek is one of Holmes County’s most popular tourist attractions and after your first visit, it’s easy to see why.
-What makes the Farm at Walnut Creek even better is their Fall Festival.
+What makes the Farm at Walnut Creek even better is its Fall Festival.
 After you finish feeding animals on the wagon tour, devour some pumpkin pie while the kids play in the corn box or climb the straw castle!
 After getting big and strong from some Amish-made barbeque chicken, see how far you can fire off a pumpkin on the pumpkin slingshot.
 It’s definitely a memorable day at the farm!

 The Fall Festival at the Farm at Walnut Creek takes place every Friday and Saturday during October from 8:30 am – 8:00 pm.
 Normal admission rates apply, plus you’ll want to bring extra for food and activities.
 Remember, the Farm takes cash only!